H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   It represents West Virginia as a coherent, queryable geospatial mesh of structures, hazards, networks, civic facilities, benefits sites, administrative boundaries, and named places, with millions of features integrated into a common, GBIM‑aware schema.

 - **Programmatic access.**
-  It provides fast, programmatic access to this mesh for reasoning, retrieval, visualization, and analytics through well‑defined schemas, spatial indexes, and HTTP‑accessible services that expose GBIM and GeoDB content to RAG and `/search`.
+  It provides fast, programmatic access to this mesh for reasoning, retrieval, visualization, and analytics through well‑defined schemas, spatial indexes, and HTTP‑accessible services that expose GBIM and GeoDB content to RAG.

-- **Integration with GBIM, Chroma, `local_resources`, and RAG.**
+- **Integration with GBIM, semantic memory, `local_resources`, and RAG.**
-  It integrates cleanly with GBIM, Chroma, and the `local_resources` registry so that spatial, semantic, institutional, and programme dimensions are used together in a single reasoning pipeline, including the WV‑biased, entangled `/search` workflow already in production use.
+  It integrates cleanly with GBIM, the shared vector store, and the `local_resources` registry so that spatial, semantic, institutional, and programme dimensions are used together in a single reasoning pipeline.

-Operationally, this entails a PostGIS‑backed geodatabase that holds authoritative feature classes for core themes and, for prioritized subsets, mirrors those features into GBIM belief embeddings and Chroma collections.
-Earlier deployments relied on numerous `geodb*` and `gedb*` collections; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections (for example, `gbim_beliefs_v2`) and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.
+Operationally, this entails a PostGIS‑backed geodatabase that holds authoritative feature classes for core themes and, for prioritized subsets, mirrors those features into GBIM belief embeddings and vector collections.
+Earlier deployments relied on numerous `geodb*` collections; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.

 ---

 ### 6.3 PostGIS as Ms. Jarvis’s Spatial Backbone

 At the storage level, Ms. Jarvis uses a PostGIS database (for example, `msjarvisgis`) as the main container for West Virginia vector datasets.
-This PostGIS instance runs as one of the shared backing stores in the live Docker Compose stack, alongside ChromaDB, Redis, MySQL, Neo4j, and the `local_resources` Postgres instance, and is accessed by multiple services for spatial reasoning and data access.
+This PostGIS instance runs as one of the shared backing stores in the live Docker Compose stack, alongside the embedding store, Redis, MySQL, Neo4j, and the `local_resources` Postgres instance, and is accessed by multiple services for spatial reasoning and data access.

 Feature classes are organized by theme and provenance—census units, structure points, building footprints, hydrology, transportation networks, hazards, facilities, benefits‑relevant sites, and governance geometries—with consistent naming and key conventions across ingestion pipelines.

 The core production schema includes:

 - Raw and normalized source tables for individual datasets, such as county boundaries, census blocks, dams, hospitals, and other facilities.
-- A set of CSV‑derived tables (for example, `gbim_source_csv.*`) created from `*_attrs.csv` exports, which store key attributes (including `geodb_id`, `lat`, `lon`, `bbox`, `label`, `sourcetable`, `country` and, where present, additional fields) converted directly from shapefiles and other GIS formats.
+- A set of CSV‑derived tables (for example, `gbim_source_csv.*`) created from `*_attrs.csv` exports, which store key attributes (including `geodb_id`, `lat`, `lon`, `bbox`, `label`, `sourcetable`, `county`, and, where present, additional fields) converted directly from shapefiles and other GIS formats.
-- GBIM‑related tables, including `gbimbeliefnormalized` (the main belief table with the nine JSONB axes) and any worldview tables, which tie features to worldviews, belief state, and provenance.
+- GBIM‑related tables, including `gbimbeliefnormalized` (the main belief table with the nine JSONB axes) and worldview tables, which tie features to worldviews, belief state, and provenance.

-The majority of production layers share a common projected coordinate system, SRID 26917 (UTM Zone 17N NAD83).
-Legacy tables that retain provisional SRIDs, mixed geometry types, or inconsistent precision are explicitly flagged in schema registries for cleanup and are not included in the primary GBIM worldview until normalized.
+Most production layers share a common projected coordinate system, SRID 26917 (UTM Zone 17N NAD83).
+Legacy tables that retain provisional SRIDs, mixed geometry types, or inconsistent precision are explicitly flagged for cleanup and are not included in the primary GBIM worldview until normalized.

 The database is populated from state and federal sources including the WV GIS Technical Center, USGS, the U.S. Census Bureau, USACE, NREL, and various state agencies.
-Ingestion converts shapefiles and file geodatabases into PostGIS tables, resolves geometry and projection issues, and normalizes keys so that features can be cross‑referenced from GBIM, Chroma, `local_resources`, and higher‑level reasoning services.
-Ingestion and transformation processes are scripted and versioned to support auditability over time.
+Ingestion converts shapefiles and file geodatabases into PostGIS tables, resolves geometry and projection issues, and normalizes keys so that features can be cross‑referenced from GBIM, the embedding store, `local_resources`, and higher‑level reasoning services.
+Ingestion and transformation processes are scripted and versioned.

 ---